hungptit/python/README.md

 # Introduction

-This a collection of experimental Pythong scripts.
+This a collection of experimental Python scripts.

 # Format and lint Python scripts automatically #